- Average number of people sleeping in one house (visitors included) on Palm Island, one of Australia's largest Aboriginal communities .

 Rates of overcrowding increase with remoteness, affecting 13% of adults in major cities, 20% in regional areas and 48% of those in remote areas .
 In some remote communities two-thirds of Aboriginal people live in overcrowded houses.

-A UN Special Rapporteur on Adequate Housing wrote in his report : “The conditions that I saw of overcrowding, up to 30 people living in one house, and the fact that these conditions have existed for 7 decades, it is definitely amongst the worst I’ve seen around the world.”
+A UN Special Rapporteur on Adequate Housing wrote in his report in 2007 : “The conditions that I saw of overcrowding, up to 30 people living in one house, and the fact that these conditions have existed for 7 decades, it is definitely amongst the worst I’ve seen around the world.”
 He also noted that Australia lacked a “clear, consistent, long-term and holistic housing strategy” as well as a national legislative framework against which initiatives could be measured.

 Similarly, an NT health advisor suggests to “define the endemic ‘overcrowding’ we see in the NT as effectively being a form of homelessness” .
+The Australian Bureau of Statistic considers severe overcrowding (where 4 or more extra bedrooms are needed to adequately accommodate people) to be a form of homelessness.

 Most Australians are not aware that [in 2006] the United Nations declared that Australia has the worst Indigenous housing in the world.—Mick Mundine, CEO, Aboriginal Housing Company